developerSid/NeIO/README.txt

 my mine presented the interface in a much cleaner fashion, or at least not abstracting details out as far in my opinion.

-The rest of the library grew out of the need to do message staging as messages are sent and recieved between server and client.
+The rest of the library grew out of the need to do message staging as messages are sent and received between server and client.

 There is an IO staging system that I tried to make as simple as possible.
 I don't know how useful something